 Adenocarcinoma starts in glandular cells in the lining of the small intestine and is the most common type of small intestine cancer.
 Most of these tumors occur in the part of the small intestine near the stomach.
 They may grow and block the intestine.

 Leiomyosarcoma starts in the smooth muscle cells of the small intestine.
 Most of these tumors occur in the part of the small intestine near the large intestine.

 See the following PDQ summaries for more information on small intestine cancer:

 - Adult Soft Tissue Sarcoma Treatment

 - Gastrointestinal Stromal Tumors Treatment

 Diet and health history can affect the risk of developing small intestine cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for small intestine cancer include the following:

 - Eating a high-fat diet.